S Pneumoniae Remains Leading Cause of Acute Otitis Media Despite Reduced Prevalence

 In Colombia, where the current study was conducted, pediatric AOM cases are almost split between H influenzae (31%) and S pneumoniae (30%), with other pathogens making up the remaining 39% of cases.
 However, researchers decided to solely focus on the S pneumoniae pathogen due to the significant knowledge gaps that exist regarding the infection’s role in Latin America.

-“It is essential to understand the current role of S. pneumoniae in the bacterial etiology of AOM and how the introduction of PCV-10 in infancy impacts the current serotype distribution,” continued the authors.1 They evaluated the prevalence of bacterial AOM caused by S pneumoniae in children between the ages of 3 and 59 months in Cartagena, Colombia.
+“It is essential to understand the current role of S pneumoniae in the bacterial etiology of AOM and how the introduction of PCV-10 in infancy impacts the current serotype distribution,” said the authors.1 They evaluated the prevalence of bacterial AOM caused by S pneumoniae in children between the ages of 3 and 59 months in Cartagena, Colombia.

-Aside from the overall prevalence of pediatric AOM in Colombia, they also explored serotype distribution and antimicrobial resistance patterns from participants’ middle ear fluid (MEF) samples.
-Researchers collected sociodemographic characteristics like age, household structure, and education level, while potential risk factors like tobacco smoke exposure and daycare attendance were also considered.
+In addition to the overall prevalence of pediatric AOM in Colombia, they also explored serotype distribution and antimicrobial resistance patterns from participants’ middle ear fluid (MEF) samples.
+Researchers collected data on sociodemographic characteristics, including age, household structure, and education level, and they also considered potential risk factors such as tobacco smoke exposure and daycare attendance.

-The study included a total of 61 participants (mean age, 1 year; 57.4% boys) with an AOM diagnosis by a certified ear, nose, and throat specialist.
+The study included 61 participants (mean age, 1 year; 57.4% boys) with an AOM diagnosis by a certified ear, nose, and throat specialist.
 Regarding pneumococcal vaccine uptake, 62.3% of the cohort received PCV-10 because they were born before the introduction of PCV-13 in April 2022.
-While just 4.9% did not receive any pneumococcal vaccine, 32.8% of patients received the newly accepted PCV-13.
+Only 4.9% did not receive any pneumococcal vaccine, and 32.8% of patients received the newly accepted PCV-13.

 Of the isolated microorganisms that can cause AOM, Pseudomonas aeruginosa (14.8%) and methicillin-resistant Staphylococcus aureus (13.1%) were the most prominent.
-S pneumoniae was identified as the microorganism in 9.8% of AOM cases, accounting for a total of 6 S pneumoniae infections in total.
+S pneumoniae was identified as the microorganism in 9.8% of AOM cases, accounting for 6 S pneumoniae infections.
 Among the 6 cases, 5 received PCV and 1 was not vaccinated.

-Finally, 19A was the most prominent serotype, appearing in 67% of patients, while 10F and 35A were each present in 17% of cases.
+Finally, 19A was the most prominent S pneumoniae serotype, appearing in 67% of patients, whereas 10F and 35A were each present in 17% of cases.
 The 19A serotype was also identified as multidrug resistant.

-“Among 61 children with otorhinolaryngologist-confirmed AOM, S. pneumoniae was identified in 9.8% of MEF samples, with serotype 19A being the most frequent,” they wrote.1 “Notably, all pneumococcal isolates corresponded to non-PCV-10 serotypes, and most showed resistance to at least one antibiotic group.
-These findings highlight serotype replacement and antimicrobial resistance in the post pneumococcal vaccination era, underscoring the need for enhanced surveillance and potentially broader vaccine formulations tailored to local epidemiology.”
+“Among 61 children with otorhinolaryngologist-confirmed AOM, S pneumoniae was identified in 9.8% of MEF samples, with serotype 19A being the most frequent,” the researchers wrote.1 “Notably, all pneumococcal isolates corresponded to non–PCV-10 serotypes, and most showed resistance to at least one antibiotic group.
+These findings highlight serotype replacement and antimicrobial resistance in the post–pneumococcal vaccination era, underscoring the need for enhanced surveillance and potentially broader vaccine formulations tailored to local epidemiology.”

-In the context of a non-invasive disease like AOM, researchers aimed results of the study at informing future immunization recommendations for the continuously evolving landscape of PCVs, their serotypes, and their valencies.
-Specifically, results of the current study were provided to contribute to future studies on S pneumoniae serotypes post–PCV-10 introduction.
+Regarding a noninvasive disease such as AOM, the researchers hope the study's results will inform future immunization recommendations for the continuously evolving landscape of PCVs, their serotypes, and their valencies.
+Specifically, they provided the results as a means of contributing to future studies on S pneumoniae serotypes post PCV–10 introduction.

-“The prevalence of AOM due to S. pneumoniae has been reduced, although the most frequently found serotypes are not included in PCV-10.
-Notably, serotype 19A caused 67% of the isolates,” concluded the authors.1 “As Colombia transitions from PCV-10 to PCV-13, this study provides a valuable baseline for monitoring changes in serotype distribution and resistance patterns by S. pneumoniae in the context of a non-invasive disease.”
+“The prevalence of AOM due to S pneumoniae has been reduced, although the most frequently found serotypes are not included in PCV-10.
+Notably, serotype 19A caused 67% of the isolates,” concluded the authors.1 “As Colombia transitions from PCV-10 to PCV-13, [the data from] this study provide a valuable baseline for monitoring changes in serotype distribution and resistance patterns by S pneumoniae in the context of a noninvasive disease.”

 READ MORE: Pneumococcal Resource Center